Land Acquisition Loans in Boston, MA in Boston, MA

 Can I roll my land loan into construction financing?

-Yes, we offer land-to-construction loan programs that allow seamless transition from land acquisition to development financing.
-When you're ready to build, the land loan balance can be incorporated into the construction loan rather than requiring separate repayment.
-This approach saves refinancing costs, eliminates repayment risk between land and construction phases, and simplifies project financing.
-We structure land loans with future construction conversion in mind when borrowers intend to develop.
+Yes.
+We offer land-to-construction programs that allow your land loan to convert into construction financing when you are ready to build, incorporating the land loan balance into the construction facility rather than requiring a separate payoff and new loan.
+This saves transaction costs, eliminates refinancing risk between phases, and streamlines the overall development financing process.
+We structure land loans with future construction conversion in mind when the borrower intends to develop.